Ayurvedic View On Parkinson’s Disease And Its Treatment

 This herbal formulation includes only ashwagandha herb (Withania somnifera).
 This is also a great rasayana herb that helps in preventing the deterioration of the tissue cells or nerve cells and positively helpful in preventing symptoms of parkinson’s disease.

-Dosage: 2 capsules twice daily with plain water after meals.
+Dosage: 1 capsule twice daily with warm water after meals.

 6. BRAHMI CHYAWANPRASH